 Cover and refrigerate for 15 minutes.

-Preheat oven to 400 degrees and grease a 13×9 inch pan.
-Using clean hands, roll the mixture into golf ball size (smaller if you want to use them as appetizers) balls and place on greased baking sheet.
+Preheat oven to 400 degrees F and grease a 9x13-inch pan.
+Using clean hands, roll the mixture into golf ball size balls and place on greased baking sheet.
 Continue with the rest of the batter.